pokt-network/pocket-core/README.md

     	specified port to run client rpc (default "8080")

  ` -datadir string`
-    	setup the data director for the DB and keystore `%APPDATA%\Pocket` for Windows,
+    	setup the data director for the DB and keystore (default:
+    	`%APPDATA%\Pocket` for Windows,
     	`~/.pocket` for Linux,
-    	`~/Library/Pocket` for Mac
+    	`~/Library/Pocket` for Mac)

  ` -ethereum`
     	whether or not ethereum is hosted